MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-SystemMessage.md

 ```

 ### -Language
-The Language parameter specifies the language of the message. (for example, en for English or ja for Japanese).
-For the complete list of supported languages, see https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages.
+The Language parameter specifies the language of the message \(for example, en for English or ja for Japanese).
+For the list of supported language codes, see Supported languages for NDRs (https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages).

 You need to use this parameter with the DsnCode or QuotaMessageType parameters.